-During moments of crisis, financial pressure on our St Mary’s College families can become too much for some to bear.
-The loss or long-term illness of a loved one, losing work, or the ever increasing cost of living can all place an undue strain on our families.
+During times of crisis, financial pressure on our St Mary’s College families can become too much for some to bear.
+The loss or long-term illness of a loved one, losing work, or the ever increasing cost of living can place undue strain on our families.

 St Mary’s College proudly combines providing an excellent education with preparing our young women to take their place in society, to work in the Mercy tradition of social justice and compassion for others.
 As Sister Catherine McAuley said, "If we love God, we will undoubtedly love our neighbour.
 They are cause and effect."

 We believe that opportunities like the Compassionate Fund are an essential part of living the Mercy values.
 Your contribution can take a weight off families that are already under immense pressure, and can help ensure that other girls, just like your daughter, receive the best educational experience possible.

 "The poor need our help today, not next week." – Sister Catherine McAuley

 The Compassionate Fund is professionally managed by St Mary’s College, and its accounts are externally audited annually.
 Families receiving support are prioritised by the Principal, Pastoral Care Team and Bursar.